Bears-R-Us/arkouda/pydoc/file_io/PARQUET.md

 ## Supported Write Modes

 **Truncate**
-> When writing to HDF5 in `truncate` mode, any existing HDF5 file with the same name will be overwritten.
+> When writing to Parquet in `truncate` mode, any existing HDF5 file with the same name will be overwritten.
 If no file exists, one will be created.
 If writing multiple objects, all corresponding columns will be written to the Paruqet file at once.

 **Append**
-> When writting to HDF5 in `append` mode, all datasets will be appended to the file.
+> When writting to Parquet in `append` mode, all datasets will be appended to the file.
 If no file with the supplied name exists, one will be created.
 If any datasets being written have a name that is already the name of a dataset within the file, an error will be generated.
 >*Please Note: appending to a Parquet file is not natively support and is extremely ineffiecent.
 It is recommended to read the file out and call `arkouda.io.to_parquet` on the output with the additional columns added and then writting in `truncate` mode.*

 ## API Reference